simasch/spring-io-2022-vaadin/README.md

 # Spring I/O 2022

-This project can be used as a starting point to create your own Vaadin application with Spring Boot.
-It contains all the necessary configuration and some placeholder files to get you started.
+This is an example application to demonstrate Vaadin in combination with jOOQ.

 ## Running the application